tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 Christian's imitation of Christ, are examples of external mediation.
-His other examples (works I haven't read) are more examples of internal mediation: *The Red and the Black*, *Notes From the Underground*, *Proust*, and so on.
+His other examples (works I haven't read) are more examples of internal mediation: *The Red and the Black*, *Notes From the Underground*, *The Past Recaptured*, and so on.
 The mediator in these works is more close than far.

 Through triangular desire and the characteristic *double mediation* of *internal mediation* it is possible to represent complex forms of